 “I know things have been hard on you two and your mother since your father died.
 I understand why she is leaving.”

-“Please Grandmother, do not talk about it.
-Otherwise I may not be able to keep my smile.”
+not be able to keep my smile.”
 Esther nodded.

 “Alright.
 Maxine stand straight and tall.”
 The five year old child did as she was told.